Interested in the Idem Pill Dispenser?

 Update on your phone, from anywhere

-The Idem Companion App keeps you in the loop with real-time notifications, so you can seamlessly support your loved one.
+The Idem Companion App keeps you in the loop with real-time notifications, so you can support your loved one remotely.

 Stories from families like yours